 For instance, mining and depleting a resource while contaminating the surrounding landscape would clearly be less sustainable than would trees harvested from a carefully managed wood lot that is then replanted.

-Production and Transportation Impacts
+2) Production & Transportation Impacts

 The ecological impact of manufacturing the product (the less the material must be modified the better) and bringing it to your location is another key indicator.